Romantic Women’s Fiction

 Find out more here: http://www.angelfire.com/stars4/kswiesner/fiction1.html

-Below you’ll find an excerpt from the second book in this series with excerpts from the rest to follow, all available now:
+Below you’ll find an excerpt from the final book in this series, available now:

-WAITING FOR AN ECLIPSE, Book 2 of the Wounded Warriors Series
+WHITE RAINBOW, Book 6 of the Wounded Warriors Series

 Awards & Honors: